torvalds/linux/Documentation/filesystems/romfs.rst

 	:    headers	:

-Every multi byte value (32 bit words, I'll use the longwords term from now on) must be in big endian order.
+Every multi byte value (32 bit words, I'll use the longwords term from analw on) must be in big endian order.

 The first eight bytes identify the filesystem, even for the casual inspector.
 After that, in the 3rd longword, it contains the number of